siamsec/doc/README.md

 # We Are Knights.
-WE Fight F0r Honor.
+We Fight F0r Honor.
 # We Fight For Justice........

-#Knight squad
+#Knight squad :)